 - Step 1 Log in to the multimedia player.
-For details, see 4 User Login. - Step 2 On the menu bar, choose Tools > More > Bit Error Detection. - Step 3 Click Manually as shown in Figure 9-8.
+For details, see 4 User Login. - Step 2 On the menu bar, choose Tools > More > Bit Error Detection. - Step 3 Navigate to the Error Rate Info tab and then click Manually as shown in Figure 9-9.

-Figure 9-8 Bit error detection
+Figure 9-9 Bit error detection

-Step 4 If the communication is abnormal, perform any of the following operations as required.
-If the communication is normal, skip this step.

-View error details
+- Step 4 If the communication is abnormal, perform any of the following operations as required.
+If the communication is normal, skip this step. - View error details